 Defines every type in the package and declares every cursor and subprogram in the package.
-Every declaration must have a corresponding definition in the package body.
+Except for polymorphic table functions, every declaration must have a corresponding definition in the package body.
 The headings of corresponding declarations and definitions must match word for word, except for white space.
+Package polymorphic table function must be declared in the same package as their implementation package.